Q&A on UWCSEA admissions

 What are the Meet and Play sessions for K1 to Grade 1 applicants?
 How do I prepare my child for it?

-K1 applicants based overseas will be asked to provide additional information from the child’s current pre-school, and we may ask to arrange a conversation between one of our Infant School teachers and their current teacher.
+K1 and K2 applicants based overseas will be asked to provide additional information from the child’s current pre-school, and we may ask to arrange a conversation between one of our Infant School teachers and their current teacher.

-For K2 and Grade 1 applicants, this Meet and Play session is not compulsory; the Infant Team will ask us to invite only those applicants who they would like to meet in person so as to help them to determine if our learning programme is a good match for the needs of the individual child.
+For Grade 1 applicants, this Meet and Play session is not compulsory; the Infant Team will ask us to invite only those applicants who they would like to meet in person so as to help them to determine if our learning programme is a good match for the needs of the individual child.

 There is no preparation required from you or your child.
 It will help to ensure that your child is well hydrated, and they have had a snack to keep them going before this session.